Boston newspaper pulls report about Patriots’ Tom Brady wanting more money

 The WEEI radio hosts claim “Nick from Boston” tricked Borges into writing fake news.

-Other Patritos reporters also refuted Borges’ story.
+Other Patriots reporters also refuted Borges’ story.
 Tom E. Curran said he was told that the report was “off the reservation.”

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)